cloudblog004/fantasticfoodies/content/en/posts/957-recipe-of-any-night-of-the-week-easy-chicken-alfredo.md

 - "2 cloves garliccrushed"
 recipeinstructions:
 - "Microwave the broccoli according to directions."
-- "Sauté onion in olive oil in a large pan &amp; cook fettuccine in a separate large pot"
+- "Sauté onion in olive oil in a large pan & cook fettuccine in a separate large pot"
-- "Add chicken &amp; broccoli to onion.
+- "Add chicken & broccoli to onion.
 Cook on low for 5 minutes."
-- "Add jar of Alfredo sauce &amp; wine &amp; crushed garlic.
+- "Add jar of Alfredo sauce & wine & crushed garlic.
 Cook on low for 5 to 10 minutes."
 - "When fettuccine is done, drain.
 Serve sauce over fettuccine."
 - "Ready to serve and ENJOY!"
 categories: